chinapedia/wikipedia.abstract.en/Page/Cavalry.md

 Europe 1915–18

-The_British_Army_on_the_Home_Front,_1914-1918_Q30432.jpg For the remainder of the War on the Western Front cavalry had virtually no role to play.
+For the remainder of the War on the Western Front cavalry had virtually no role to play.
 The British and French armies dismounted many of their cavalry regiments and used them in infantry and other roles: the Life Guards for example spent the last months of the War as a machine gun corps; and the Australian Light Horse served as light infantry during the Gallipoli campaign.
 In September 1914 cavalry comprised 9.28% of the total manpower of the British Expeditionary Force in France—by July 1918 this proportion had fallen to 1.65%.[96]
 As early as the first winter of the war most French cavalry regiments had dismounted a squadron each, for service in the trenches.[97]
 The French cavalry numbered 102,000 in May 1915 but had been reduced to 63,000 by October 1918.[98]
 The German Army dismounted nearly all their cavalry in the West, maintaining only one mounted division on that front by January 1917.

-Bundesarchiv_Bild_183-R42025,_Warschau,_Einmarsch_deutscher_Kavallerie.jpgs after the capture of Warsaw, August 1915]] Italy entered the war in 1915 with thirty regiments of line cavalry, lancers and light horse.
+s after the capture of Warsaw, August 1915]] Italy entered the war in 1915 with thirty regiments of line cavalry, lancers and light horse.
 While employed effectively against their Austro-Hungarian counterparts during the initial offensives across the Isonzo River, the Italian mounted forces ceased to have a significant role as the front shifted into mountainous terrain.
 By 1916 all cavalry machine-gun sections and two complete cavalry divisions had been dismounted and seconded to the infantry.[99]

 Some cavalry were retained as mounted troops behind the lines in anticipation of a penetration of the opposing trenches that it seemed would never come.
 Tanks, introduced on the Western Front by the British in September 1916, had the capacity to achieve such breakthroughs but did not have the reliable range to exploit them.
 In their first major use at the Battle of Cambrai (1917), the plan was for a cavalry division to follow behind the tanks, however they were not able to cross a canal because a tank had broken the only bridge.[100]
 It was not until the German Army had been forced to retreat in the Hundred Days Offensive of 1918, that cavalry were again able to operate in their intended role.
 There was a successful charge by the British 7th Dragoon Guards on the last day of the war.[101]